3 Ways To File Removal Of Conditions Without A United States Spouse

 You are facing what is known as the green card removal of conditions.
 In essence, this eliminates the temporary nature of your permanent resident status.
 The government does this to make sure short-term marriages are not based on fraud.

 The rule is that if your spouse filed papers to immigrate you, but you were married for less than two years at the time of your approval for residency, your green card status is only good for two years.
 This is known as a conditional permanent residence card.

-During those two years, as you probably know, you have the same rights of a regular permanent resident.
+During those two years, as you probably know, conditional green card holders have the same rights of a regular permanent resident.
 You can work, go to school, and even travel outside the country.